abenally0628/abenally0628.github.io/bio.md

-# Where I Am From
+# Where I'm From

 I am Native American of the Navajo tribe, originally from the Navajo Reservation in Arizona.
-This is a picture of Navajo Mountain, located near my grandparent's home in Kaibeto, AZ where I am from.
+This is a picture of Navajo Mountain, located near my grandparent's home in Kaibeto, AZ.

 ![Navajo Mountain](navajomt.jpeg)